MattSegal/devblog/content/django-prod-architecture.md

 I go into more detail on why you shouldn't use runserver in production, and explain WSGI [here](https://mattsegal.dev/simple-django-deployment-2.html#wsgi).
 Otherwise, not that much is different from your local machine: you can still use SQLite as the database ([more here](https://mattsegal.dev/simple-django-deployment-2.html#sqlite)).

-There are a few other details that I didn't mention here like [setting up DNS](https://mattsegal.dev/dns-for-noobs.html), virtual environments, babysitting Gunicorn with a process supervisor like [Supervisord](https://mattsegal.dev/simple-django-deployment-4.html) or how to serve static files with [Whitenoise](http://whitenoise.evans.io/en/stable/), but this is bones of the basic setup.
+This is the bare bones of the setup.
+There are a few other details that you'll need to manage like [setting up DNS](https://mattsegal.dev/dns-for-noobs.html), virtual environments, babysitting Gunicorn with a process supervisor like [Supervisord](https://mattsegal.dev/simple-django-deployment-4.html) or how to serve static files with [Whitenoise](http://whitenoise.evans.io/en/stable/).
 If you're interested in a more complete guide on how to set up a simple server like this, I wrote [a guide](https://mattsegal.dev/simple-django-deployment.html) that explains how to deploy Django.

-Most professional Django devs don't use a basic setup like this for their production environments, so let's move on towards something more typical.

 ### Typical standalone webserver

-Let's go over a simple environment that a professional Django dev might set up in production when using a single server.
+Let's go over an environment that a professional Django dev might set up in production when using a single server.
 It's not the exact setup that everyone will always use, but the structure is very common.

 ![typical server setup]({attach}django-prod-architecture/typical-server.png)